 The roadmap sets out the best route towards cementing the UK’s role as a ‘science superpower’, as well as warning of the wrong turns to avoid at each step of the journey.
 We will be using the asks in the roadmap to influence the spending review through direct engagement with Government, engagement with the wider sector, and further profile raising across the media and other networks.

 Elsewhere, CaSE Assistant Director Daniel Rathbone has set out CaSE's key asks from the 2021 Spending Review and the rationale behind them in more detail.
+You can also read all of our work on the Spending Review here.

 The five asks are also set below: